BaptisteGrs/scATAC/README.md

 # scATAC pipeline : clustering and motif analysis

-Pipeline to analyze scATAC-seq data using cisTopic, HOMER and chromVAR

 ## A few introductory notes

 The data has been produced thanks to 10X Genomics scATAC-seq technology.